TriumphCoding/Adelphia/Design/SourceBook03.md

 ### Herbivore

-One of your ancestors was a practitioner of magic, and made a pact with the spirit of a herbivorous animal. the remnants of that pact remains in you, with your animalistic attitude and appearance.
+One of your ancestors made a pact with the spirit of a herbivorous animal. the remnants of that pact remains in you, with your animalistic attitude and appearance.
 Which animal it was is up to you.

 |Herbivore| HP | STR | MAG | SKL | SPD | LUK | DEF | RES | MOV |
 |---      | ---|  ---|  ---|  ---|  ---|  ---|  ---|  ---|  ---|